janschill/waitless/README.md

 [Homestead](https://laravel.com/docs/5.6/homestead) is an official, pre-packaged Vagrant box that provides a development environment without requiring to install PHP, a web server, and any other server software on the local machine.

-#### Setting up
+#### Problems

 After cloning the repository open `Homestead.yaml`, change `map` to absolute directory.
 When a vagrant environment existed, run `vagrant reload` in a terminal window.
 To start the VM, run `vagrant up`.
-To connect to the database, find the ip of the VM with `ifconfig` when connected through ssh.
+To connect to the database, find the IP address of the VM with `ifconfig` when connected through ssh.

 If you encounter a problem like `The following SSH command responded with a non-zero exit status.
 Vagrant assumes that this means the command failed!`: